James E. Kraft

 James E. Kraft Jr. is a retired United States Army major general who was the Deputy Commanding General of the XVIII Airborne Corps.
 Previously, he was the Director of Operations of the United Nations Command, ROK/US Combined Forces Command and United States Forces Korea.

+In September 2023, Arcanum, a global strategic intelligence company and a wholly owned subsidiary of Magellan Investment Holdings, appointed Maj.
+Gen. (ret) James E. Kraft Jr. as Senior Vice President, Special Operations and Mission Support.
+He provides leadership and expertise on Special Operations and Mission Support for Arcanum.